Department of Health

 Key messages

-• The Victorian Infant Hearing Screening Program screens all newborn infants statewide.
+• The Victorian Infant Hearing Screening Program screens the hearing of newborn babies in their first weeks of life.

 The Victorian Infant Hearing Screening Program (VIHSP) is a statewide program that screens the hearing of all newborn infants in the first weeks of life.
 VIHSP is available in all public and private maternity services across Victoria.